-Improve Training for Personnel Involved in Defense The DoD should improve training offered on preparation of the budget justification
+Improve Training for Personnel Involved in Defense Resourcing

+Resourcing The DoD should improve training offered on preparation of the budget justification books, data analytics, DoD liaison activities, and private sector best practices.

 Establish Implementation Team for Commission Recommendations

 A temporary full-time cross-functional team, reporting directly to the Deputy Secretary of Defense, would support the substantial effort required to transform the defense resourcing process over 3-5 years.
 Collaboration with Congress is key.